chef/chef-web-docs/chef_master/source/berkshelf.rst

 These are identical to the version constraints in a :ref:`cookbook metadata file <cookbook_version_constraints>`.

 Source options are used to specify the location to acquire a cookbook from, or to place a cookbook in a group.
 By default, cookbooks are acquired from the default sources, but it's possible to override this on a case by case basis.
-Often this is used to get a development cookbok from Git, or to use another cookbook in a monolithic cookbook repository.
+Often this is used to get a development cookbook from Git, or to use another cookbook in a monolithic cookbook repository.

 **Path Location**